10 Best Things to do in Valladolid, Mexico

 A lot less touristy but no less impressive Mayan ruins, Ek Balam is about 25 minutes away from Valladolid, and in my opinion, it’s an absolute must!

-A hidden secret that so many tourists miss a cenote right near the entrance to Ek Balam.
-To get there, you have to pay an extra fee and also get a bike, as it’s about 2 kilometers away.
+A hidden secret that so many tourists miss is a cenote right near the entrance to Ek Balam.
+You must pay a fee and get a bike to reach it, as it’s 2 km away.
 If you get there early, you might even have it all to yourself!

 10. Las Coloradas